VentGrey/VentGrey/README.md

 Hello there, chaps.
 My name is Omar :3 people usually call me "Vent" (online, that is).

+> Edit: I've noticed that some Brave Browser users have donated BAT to this account.
+Since Brave doesn't let me know who or what repositories they contributed to I'll use my README as a big thanks for your support! :heart:

 ## A few facts about me

 I'm a Mexican software developer, sysadmin and DevOps specialist (most of the time), a highly-proud free-software (as in freedom) activist and a happy contributor to free software repositories so, if I follow you on GitHub I will probably look all your repos for the sake of curiosity.